Sonia Tschorne: Biography

 As an architect, one of her last and most important works was the Master Building Plan of Central Santiago.

-In 2004, she was designated Minister of Housing, Urban Development and National Goods, succeeding Jaime Ravinet.
+Between 2004 and 2006, she was appointed Ministry of National Assets, succeeding Jaime Ravinet.
 In 2008, she was serving as Chile's Undersecretary of Public Works.

+In 2024, she was appointed Counselor and President of the Concessions Council of the Ministry of Public Works.